 Over the past decade Subhankar Banerjee has been a leading international voice on issues of arctic conservation, indigenous human rights, resource development, and climate change.
 In 2003 he published Arctic National Wildlife Refuge, a photo book of his fourteen-month long journey in the Arctic National Wildlife Refuge.
 Through a Lannan Foundation grant, 10,000 copies of the book were donated to libraries and policy makers across the country.
-He was recently Director’s Visitor at the Institute for Advanced Study in Princeton, Distinguished Visiting Professor at Fordham University in New York.
+He is also editor of Arctic Voices: Resistance at the Tipping Point and was recently Director’s Visitor at the Institute for Advanced Study in Princeton, and Distinguished Visiting Professor at Fordham University in New York.
 He has received a Distinguished Alumnus Award from New Mexico State University and a Cultural Freedom Award from Lannan Foundation.
 Banerjee lives in New York City.